What an MBA covers

 The University of Johannesburg online Master of Business Administration programme comprises 23 modules and a project.
 Modules are done two at a time and take seven weeks to complete.

-The core subjects in an MBA are accounting, finance, marketing, organisational behaviour, economics, management and business ethics.
+The core subjects in an MBA are accounting, finance, economics, management, marketing and business strategy.
 With specialisations, several other MBA subjects can be studied as well.

 A typical MBA curriculum covers general business subjects.
 It is important that these MBA subjects are covered as people who study an MBA do not all come from the same area of expertise.

-The exact MBA course details differ between schools, but the important MBA subjects covered in the first year of a typical curriculum include accounting, economics, marketing, management, business leadership
+The exact MBA course details differ between schools, but the important MBA subjects covered in the first year of a typical curriculum include accounting, economics, finance and management.

 - Economics and International Business